dmyrkos/dmyrkos/README.md

 - 🔭 I’m currently working on a  Hexapod Robot development
-- 🌱 I’m currently learning Djanko and FastApi
+- 🌱 I’m currently learning Django and FastApi